 Platz won Ohio State University awards for distinguished teaching and research, and in 2001 he was named Distinguished University Professor of Chemistry.
 He also served Ohio State as a vice provost and dean.

 From September 2010 through the end of 2012, Platz was on leave from Ohio State serving as director of the division of chemistry of the National Science Foundation.
 At NSF, he led the development of a new program in Sustainable Chemistry, Engineering and Materials (SusChEM) and a new NSF-Environmental Protection Agency joint program in green chemistry.

-The Platz laboratory has been funded in the past by the NIH and the biotech industry.
-Platz maintains an active research laboratory which has been continuously funded by the National Science Foundation since 1979.
-The Platz laboratory studies the photochemistry of small organic molecules in media as diverse as simple organic solutions and in blood products used in transfusion medicine.
-His research has been recognized by the Cope Scholar award of the American Chemical Society and the Remsen Award.
+The Platz Laboratory has been funded in the past by the National Institutes of Health and the biotech industry.
+Platz maintains an active research laboratory continuously funded by the National Science Foundation since 1979.
+The laboratory studies the photochemistry of small organic molecules in media as diverse as simple organic solutions and in blood products used in transfusion medicine.
+Platz's research has been recognized by the Cope Scholar Award of the American Chemical Society and the Remsen Award.

 Platz has mentored well over a hundred undergraduate, graduate, and post doctoral research students, published over 300 peer reviewed papers, edited two books, delivered over 200 invited lectures, and holds over a dozen patents.